 Dinosaur Books Dinosaur Books are a small indie publisher looking for exciting fiction for the 5-12 year old readership with a traditional feel – see their wonderfully illustrated Dinoteks books for an example.
-No picture books or rhyming books.
-They prefer email submissions if possible and you should include a covering letter, a short synopsis of the book and the first three chapters.
-They don’t accept picture books at the moment but love author-illustrators.
-They aim to reply within three months so if you haven’t heard by then, it’s a no this time round.
+No picture books or rhyming books – think fast-paced adventure for 5-8 or 8-12.
+They prefer email submissions of the first three chapters and synopsis of the book and aim to reply within six months if possible.

 Fat Fox – CURRENTLY CLOSED TO CATCH UP BUT WATCH THIS SPACE – Fat Fox published their first books in 2014.
 They are looking for picture books, young fiction (6-9 approx), fiction (9-12) and young adult (12-14) to produce as high quality paper books and e-books.
 Submissions should consist of a good one page covering letter, synopsis, the full text of the book if it is a picture book (no illustrations) and the first three chapters plus final wordcount of longer books.
 Send these as Word documents to the email address given on the submissions page.

 Fledgling Press This is a Scottish company that focuses on debut authors writing a variety of fiction including YA.
 If you’re Scottish too that will help!
 You should send three chapters and a short synopsis by email and they aim to reply within 6 weeks.
 If accepted your book will be placed on a longlist for possible publication.
 Note they do not want sci fi.